hertogp/stitch/README.md

 3.  the meta `defaults` section
 4.  hardcoded Stitch defaults

-The list of options and default valuesi are:
+The list of options and default values are:

 | Opt | Value                               | Description                                      |
 |:----|:------------------------------------|:-------------------------------------------------|